Bhanu-Kommula/Notes/Spring_Core/XML-Based-Config.md

     </bean>
     </beans>

-This is the xml file. here we declare all the beans and dependencies.
+This is the XML file. here we declare all the beans and dependencies.

-initally we are delcreing the <?xml> to let the java complier know this is the xml file .
+Initially, we are declaring the <?xml> to let the java complier know this is the xml file .

      <Beans>  ( this is the opening tag of Beans)
      </Beans> ( this is the closing tag of Beans)

-So we declare all the beans inside the <Beans> tag. and the <Beans> contains the defination of spring beans mean .  dont worry about we can copy it direclty from the google or if you are using maven project then maven will handle it for you(it will come direclty when create the xml file in a maven project).
+So we declare all the beans inside the <Beans> tag. and the <Beans> tag contains the definition of spring beans mean.
+Don't worry about we can copy it directly from the Google, or if you are using Maven project, then Maven will handle it for you(it will come directly when creating the XML file in a Maven project).

-now to declare Bean we use open and close <Bean> tags
+Now to declare a Bean, we use open and close <Bean> tags

-Usally the Bean tag has two thinsg
+Usually the Bean tag has two things

     1 - ID = ""  Id can be anything its basically like give you bean a name to call or use that bean whenever we need it.
     2 - class = "" in the class, we give the complete class path for which we want to create the bean.